Before and after: from poky kitchen to extraordinary extension

 Fed up with their cramped kitchen but unwilling to leave an area they love, the owners decided to knock through and extend their kitchen

-renovation of poky kitchen to modular kitchen
+comparison of poky kitchen with modular kitchen

 (Image credit: TBC)